QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Message delivery among a set of QMI processes is always point-to-point; there is no routing.
 If a QMI process needs to exchanges messages with some other QMI process, it will need to have an active, direct **PeerTcpConnection**.

+..
+This last paragraph confuses me: TCP has plenty of routing, so what is this trying to convey?

 Messaging more in detail
 ========================

 .. image:: images/class_diagram_messaging.png

 The figure above outlines the class inheritance, ownership, parameter type and usage relations of the QMI messaging and signalling.

+..
+Similar to before, I feel like this could all just use standard UML.
+..
+That would remove the need for an explanation of how to read the diagram as well.

 Green arrows denote *inheritance*, i.e., an 'is-a' relation between classes.